Audi's next-generation A7 has been spotted in prototype form for the first time (earlier shots showed a test mule).

 The platform underpinning the car is the Volkswagen Group’s MLB Evo, which made its debut in the 2017 Q7 and has since spread to the 2017 A4.
 The new platform promises a significant reduction in weight as well as compatibility with more alternative powertrains.

-The base engine should be a turbocharged 2.0-liter four-cylinder delivering 252 horsepower and 273 pound-feet of torque.
-This unit makes its debut in the 2017 A4.
-A plug-in hybrid A7 is a certainty, and there should also be a battery-electric option at some point.
+The base engine should be a turbocharged 2.0-liter inline-4 delivering 252 horsepower and 273 pound-feet of torque.
+This unit made its debut in the 2017 A4.
+A plug-in hybrid A7 is a strong possibility, and there could also be a battery-electric option at some point.
 Audi has also hinted at a fuel cell-equipped A7.
 The good news is that we’ll also see sporty S7 and RS 7 models once again.